mevalphaleak/BetaRPC-setup/README.md

-# WARNING: THIS IS EXPERIMENTAL SOFTWARE WRITTEN AS-IS IN 48 HOURS, YOU WILL SEE LOTS OF CRASHES AND BUGS
+# WARNING: THIS IS EXPERIMENTAL SOFTWARE
 # BetaRPC-setup

-This is a clone of https://github.com/Taichi-Network/docs/blob/master/sendPriveteTx_tutorial.md though I believe it introduces few important features which make this product more convient(faster confirmation time) and safer[**ONCE IT BECOMES STABLE**] for end users.
+This is a clone of https://github.com/Taichi-Network/docs/blob/master/sendPriveteTx_tutorial.md though I believe it introduces few important features which make this product more convient(faster confirmation time) and safer for end users.

 ## Nodes